Meedux/AION2_AutoSim/README.md

 ## Input timing and attack modes

 The project provides configurable attack modes and reasonable default input timings.
-The application uses `pydirectinput` for input simulation and offers configurable combo and skill execution behavior.
+The application requires the Interception kernel driver / DLL for reliable hardware-level input simulation and offers configurable combo and skill execution behavior.

 ---